o3de/o3de.org/content/docs/user-guide/tutorials/packaging/tutorial-content-patches.md

 1. Search for the term *primitive* in the search bar\.
 The **Primitive Assets** gem should appear in the results list\.
 Select the checkbox to include it as part of the Starter Game, and then select **Save**\.
 ![\[Searching for 'primitive', then selecting the 'Primitive Assets' gem, followed by a 'Save' action.\]](/images/user-guide/assetbundler/tutorial-content-patches/02.png)
 **Note**
 The **Primitive Assets** gem is an asset\-only gem, so you aren't required to recompile any code for your game\.
 If you were adding a gem with a code component, you would also need to rebuild both the **profile** and **release** portions of your game and distribute the new binaries as part of the patch\.
-See the [Build and bundle assets for release in Lumberyard](/docs/user-guide/tutorials/packaging/tutorial-release.md) for build instructions and where the release binaries need to be located\.
+See the [Build and bundle assets for release in O3DE](/docs/user-guide/tutorials/packaging/tutorial-release.md) for build instructions and where the release binaries need to be located\.

-1. Open the Lumberyard Editor and then open `level2` that you created in the [previous tutorial\.](/docs/user-guide/tutorials/packaging/tutorial-multiple-bundles.md)
+1. Open the O3DE Editor and then open `level2` that you created in the [previous tutorial\.](/docs/user-guide/tutorials/packaging/tutorial-multiple-bundles.md)

 1. Create a new entity in the level and assign it the `_box_1x1.fbx` mesh\.